zephyrproject-rtos/zephyr/boards/tcc/topst_vcp45/doc/index.rst

             $ sudo tio -b 115200 /dev/ttyUSB0

     Verify the Software
-        After resetting the board, you should see messages on the terminal.
+        Because the serial device driver has not yet been added to this PR, you cannot see the sentences output by the hello_world program.

 References
 **********